mlflow/mlflow-website/website/blog/2024-04-26-deep-learning-part-2/index.md

 ### Check out the code

 The code we provide will delve into additional aspects such as training from a checkpoint, integrating MLflow and TensorBoard, and utilizing Pyfunc for model wrapping, among others.
 These resources are specifically tailored for implementation on [Databricks Community Edition](https://mlflow.org/blog/databricks-ce).
+The main runner notebook within the full example repository [can be found here](https://github.com/puneet-jain159/deeplearning_with_mlfow/blob/master/train.ipynb).

 ## Get Started with MLflow 2.12 Today